Ian Rush: Later career: 1996–2000

 Rush bid farewell to Anfield on 20 May 1996 when he agreed to sign for Leeds United.
 Rush spent a season with Leeds and scored three times in 36 Premier League games and was given a free transfer at the end of the 1996–97 campaign.
 He had been brought to Elland Road by manager Howard Wilkinson, who was sacked only a month into the season to be replaced by George Graham.

 He then linked up with Kenny Dalglish at Newcastle United on a one-year contract but lost his place in the side after Christmas, when Alan Shearer returned from a long-term injury.
 However, Rush did score an important goal in a 1–0 win over Everton in the third round of the FA Cup, his 44th in the competition (a 20th-century record), helping Newcastle on their way to their first FA Cup Final in 24 years.
 He scored one other goal for Newcastle in a League Cup tie with Hull City.

 He went on loan to Sheffield United later in the season, before leaving St James's Park in the summer of the year 1998 to sign, amid much fanfare, for Wrexham.
 The 37-year-old less athletic Rush failed to score in 17 Division Two starts for the North Wales club, and was moved into midfield near the end of the season.
 He made a brief playing comeback with Sydney Olympic in Australia, scoring one goal in two games, before finally retiring, aged 38, in 2000 ending an illustrious career.

 International career

 Rush made his Welsh debut before he had been handed his first start for Liverpool, playing his first match on 21 May 1980 against Scotland in Glasgow, a 0–1 loss.
-He played his last international match on 24 January 1996 – a friendly match against Italy in Terni which Wales lost regularly for the Welsh national team for more than 15 years, scoring 28 goals in 73 games.
+He played his last international match on 24 January 1996 – a friendly match against Italy in Terni which Wales lost 3–0.
+He played regularly for the Welsh national team for more than 15 years, scoring 28 goals in 73 games.

 He scored in a friendly against Italy in Brescia on 4 June 1988, the only goal in a shock win.
 During his career the team never qualified for a major tournament, although in 1991 he scored the winning goal in a memorable Euro 1992 qualifier against Germany on 5 June 1991.
 On 9 October 1992, he netted a hat-trick in a 6–0 win over the Faroe Islands at Cardiff Arms Park in 1994 FIFA World Cup qualification, the first Welsh hat-trick in over 13 years, and one of only 14 in the nation's history.
 Rush was Wales' record goalscorer until 2018 when his record of 28 goals was surpassed by Gareth Bale.